Non-assisted Braking Devices vs. Assisted Braking Devices

 Assisted Breaking Device (ABD's):

 In the early 1990's Petzl introduced a new concept of belay safety.
 The Grigri was designed to improve the safety standards over earlier styles belay devices.
-Fast forward 30 years, Many more assisted braking devices have been introduced to the market, some are designed simply for top rope, and single pitch lead belay, while others can also be used for multi-pitch and even rappel.
+Fast forward many decades, Many more assisted braking devices have been introduced to the market, some are designed simply for top rope, and single pitch lead belay, while others can also be used for multi-pitch and even rappel.

 Two Categories of ABD's